Gentoo Media Inc: Gentoo Media - Notification of trade

-BIRKIRKARA, Malta, Nov.
-18, 2025 /PRNewswire/ -- Jonas Warrer - CEO of Gentoo Media has today acquired 37,680 shares at a price of SEK 7,68 per share.
-After this transaction Jonas Warrer and his close associates hold 923,080 shares in Gentoo.
+BIRKIRKARA, Malta , Nov.
+19, 2025 /PRNewswire/ -- Jonas Warrer - CEO of Gentoo Media has today acquired 19,040 shares at a price of SEK 8,45 per share.
+After this transaction Jonas Warrer and his close associates hold 942,120 shares in Gentoo.

 For questions, please contact: